 How much will your SMSF cost you?
 What fees will you incur?

-How Much Will Your SMSF Cost You?
+How Much Does My SMSF Cost

-Over the lifecycle of your SMSF there are at least 16 different trigger points that might cost you money.
+Over the lifecycle of your SMSF there are at least 10 trigger points that might cost you money.
 Here is a quick overview.

-1 – ASIC fees to Set Up Corporate Trustee
+1 – ASIC Fees to Set Up Corporate Trustee

 2 – Trust Deed